 Other Jimmy McHugh biographies:

-The following is an excerpt from the Dorothy Fields biography by Gregory Robinson as used at Broadway: The American Musical, PBS.org (with one minor edit).
-All photos added.
+The following is an excerpt from the Dorothy Fields biography by Gregory Robinson as found at Broadway: The American Musical, PBS.org, with a few minor edits; all photos added.

 Born: July 15, 1905

 Fields, Dorothy (July 15, 1905 – Mar.
 28, 1974), lyricist and librettist, was born in Allenhurst, N.J., the daughter of Lew M. Fields and Rose Harris.
 Her father, born Lewis Maurice Schoenfeld, was famous as a member of the comedy duo Weber and Fields, but left performing in the year of Dorothy’s birth to become a successful Broadway impressario.
 Although Lew Fields cautioned his children against pursuing careers in the theater, Dorothy’s two older brothers, Joseph and Herbert, also became successful on Broadway, the former as a writer and producer, and the latter as a writer and Dorothy’s sometime collaborator.

 Dorothy Fields graduated in 1923 from the Benjamin Franklin School for Girls in New York City, where she excelled at English, drama, and basketball, and had her poems published in the school’s literary magazine.
 After her father quashed her attempt to land an acting job with a stock company in Yonkers, she worked as a teacher and laboratory assistant, while continuing to submit her verses to magazines.